mrmaxsteel/CODE-devops-workshop/README.md

 *	Run a Jenkins Continuous Integration (CI) server as a Docker container on an AWS instance
 *	Set up a CI/CD pipeline for a GitHub repository, so you can have automated Build, Test and Deploy, each time you commit!

-You will come away knowing more about public clouds and why there are being used more and more over on-premise Virtual Data Centres (VDCs).
-You will have a better understanding of Continuous Integration/Continuous Deployment (CI/CD), and how it can really help speed up time to market and improve software quality.
-And you will leave knowing everything you need to know to set up Continuous Integration on your next software project so you can hit the ground running!
+You will come away knowing more about public clouds and why they are being used more and more in industry.
+You will be introduced to containers, and learn a bit about why they are the hottest topic in tech at the moment.
+And you will have a better understanding of Continuous Integration/Continuous Deployment (CI/CD), and how it can really help accelerate time to market and improve software quality.

+Finally, and perhaps most practically, you will leave knowing everything you need to know to easily set up your own end-to-end DevOps pipeline, so you can hit the ground running on your next software project!

 ## Pre-work
-### What you will need
+What you will need:
 * A laptop with:
    * Git installed (www.git-scm.com/downloads)
    * A text editor of your choice (e.g. VS Code)